cathywiden/Group6BlockchainPrivate/README.md

 **BUILD A BLOCKCHAIN-BASED WEB APPLICATION PROROTYPE**

-**FOR CODE REVIEW
-Please don't use the our Page.
-Turning the project into a Page killed the ip-api that does the IP lookup -- which now forces us to use https:// protocol and for that, suddenly it wants our $$.
-Instead, please, get the folder as a zip file and check in a browser window, it then works flawless.**

 **Short summary**

 We have built a prototype for a product that fetches your location from your current IP-adress and/or user entered data (city/country), called "GeoMI".